 Suffice to say, the F-35 is loud.
 Really loud.
 But so what?
-It’s not like anyone pulls up a lawn chair next to an idling jet engine waiting for their ear drums to rupture when the afterburner is fired up.
-Plus, sound waves diminish as they follow the mathematical constraints enforced by the Inverse Square Law.
-This acoustic phenomena states that as sound waves propagate spherically, the intensity will weaken by 6 db for every doubling of distance from the sound’s origin.
+It’s not like anyone pulls up a lawn chair next to an idling jet engine and waits for their eardrums to rupture when the afterburner is fired up.
+Plus, the power of sound waves diminish the further away they are as they must follow the mathematical constraints enforced by the Inverse Square Law.
+This acoustic phenomenon states that as sound waves propagate spherically, the intensity will weaken by 6 dB for every doubling of distance from the sound’s origin.

 Still, nobody wants to have their quiet lives disturbed by obscene military aircraft flying overhead.
 Public coalitions across the country have opposed the F-35 from being stationed anywhere near their homes.
 Grievances can be submitted via online petitions, a means to cry out in small, ineffectual voices.

 Advocacy for healthy living spaces is all fine and dandy but apathy tends to kick in while listening to second-hand complaints about jets terrorizing peaceful neighborhoods.
-That is, until you actually witness the aircrafts thundering across the open sky at full thrust.
+That is until you actually witness the aircraft thundering across the open sky at full thrust.

-For the indifferent observer, air shows provide a splendid opportunity to behold these technological marvels in person and feel swept up in awe by the theatrical dramatics.
-The F-35 engine ignites and immediately you sense the all inclusive power that a single person can command.
-The engine accelerates, the ground shakes and the authoritative roar screams out as the hurricane of sound pressure courses through your veins and the commotion erupts goose bumps all over your body.
+For the indifferent observer, air shows provide a unique opportunity to behold these flying marvels in person and feel swept up in awe by the theatrical dramatics.
+When the F-35 engine ignites you immediately sense the all-inclusive power and feel stupified that a single person can command such authority.
+The engine accelerates, the ground shakes and the defeaning roar screams out as deep sound waves course through your veins, erupting goosebumps all over your body.